cons0le7/Grabber/README.md

 - Log in using credentials.
 - View saved data
 - Clicking coordinates opens an interactive map with pin of grabbed location.
-- If multiple images are captured they will appear on a carousel with arrow keys to cycle through them.
-There is also play button to have them auto cycle.
-Single image captures will display but not be in a carousel.
+- If images are captured they will appear on a carousel displayed within the record they were captured from.
+There are arrow buttons to cycle through them and there is play button to have them auto cycle.